Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/configuration/optional/030_tlp-config.en.md

 If you do not provide a default TLP label, and BOMnipotent encounters an unlabelled document, it will default to {{<tlp-red>}} and log a warning.

 The default TLP label is evaluated **at the time of access**, not at the time of writing.
 Unlabelled documents remain unlabelled in the database.
-If at any point you change the default TLP label, you change it for all unlabelled documents of past and future .
+If at any point you change the default TLP label, you thus change it for all unlabelled documents of past and future .